 2019 IMPACT

 QUALITY INCREASE

 % of facilities with increased score

-Average score at first and second

-9 55

 SAFECARE REACH

 Number of active facilities and patients reached in 2019

 II 1,130 facilities

 435

+Kenya

 323

 247

 99

-N
+Tanzania

 Nigeria Ghana

 568,000

-Kenya

-487.000

-Tanzania
+487,000

 362,000

 ) 15

-1st 45
+1st

-2nd

 assessment

 in 2019

+2nd

+0 55

+45

+Average score at first and second

-21.6 million patients
+1.6 million patients

 In 2019, SafeCare designed two models for expansion.
 Digital offerings for healthcare

 facilities have been tested to support

 faster and more cost-effective quality

 improvement.
 Whilst, a licensing model allows more providers, payers and patients

 WAY OF WORKING

-Replicate/scale via

 other parties

 DIGITAL SOLUTIONS

 New digital solutions have been tested by:

+45

-45 facilities in 4 ...
+facilities in

+4

 countries.